paultopia/casebook-14amend/working-copy.md

 ### Introductory Note on Procedural Due Process

 We begin with the most fundamental doctrine in all of American law: Procedural Due Process.
-Procedural Due Process describes the difference between government power under law and government power not under law.
-Every government in the world that can fairly be said to be ruled under law must have some kind of doctrine that works something like procedural due process.
+Every government ruled under law has something like a doctrine of Procedural Due Process, because that's the rule that requires that when the government uses its awesome power against someone, it does so only via the operation of law (as opposed to the arbitrary will of the powerful).

 Our idea of Procedural Due Process is a direct descendant of the protections imposed on the English Crown by Magna Carta, in relevant part:

-> NO Freeman shall be taken or imprisoned, or be disseised of his Freehold, or Liberties, or free Customs, or be outlawed, or exiled, or any other wise destroyed; nor will We not pass upon him, nor [condemn him, but by lawful judgment of his Peers, or by the Law of the Land.
+> NO Freeman shall be taken or imprisoned, or be disseised of his Freehold, or Liberties, or free Customs, or be outlawed, or exiled, or any other wise destroyed; nor will We not pass upon him, nor condemn him, but by lawful judgment of his Peers, or by the Law of the Land.
 We will sell to no man, we will not deny or defer to any man either Justice or Right.

 Our Fifth and Fourteenth Amendments are briefer: